tmforum-oda/oda-canvas/docs/developer/work-with-dockerimages.md

 * Release versions are immutable and can not be overwritten
 * Prerelease versions have the format "\<major\>.\<minor\>.\<increment\>-\<prerelease-suffix\>" and are built from feature branches
 * Feature branches have the format "feature/\*" or "odaa-\*"
-* Release versions are overwritten every time the source code changed
+* Prerelease versions are overwritten every time the source code changed
 * The prerelease suffix should be unique for each feature branch, otherwise the same image will be built from different branches and the last build wins
 * Versions are stored in the charts/canvas-oda/values.yaml file which is also used for deploying the canvas-oda chart (single source of truth)

 ## Versions in values.yaml

-Dockerimages are versioned in the [values.yaml](charts/canvas-oda/values.yaml) file of the canva-oda chart.
+Dockerimages are versioned in the [charts/canvas-oda/values.yaml](../../charts/canvas-oda/values.yaml) file of the canva-oda chart and consist of three parts.
 E.g. for oda-webhook:

 ```